DarkBones/darkbones.dev/content/posts/explaining-rag/index.md

 ## What is a Vector?

-In the simplest terms, a vector is a set of coordinates that tell you how to move from A to B. Look at this graph.
+In the simplest terms, a vector is a set of coordinates that tell you how to move from *A* to *B*.
+Look at this graph:

 ![Look at this Graph](5-look-at-this-graph.jpg)